What's the difference between probiotics and digestive enzymes?

 Probiotics naturally produce digestive enzymes:

-Probiotics actually have the capability of producing many different types of enzymes.
+Probiotics actually have the capability of producing many different types of enzymes1.
 Whilst they use them primarily to degrade organic materials to use as their own food source, this additional source of enzymes is also of benefit to human health/digestion.
 Most food 'macromolecules' (such as fats, proteins, starches) require several different enzymes to completely break them down.
-Probiotics produce the correct 'teams' of enzymes to fully break down each food 'polymer', or macromolecule in to its basic building blocks.
+Probiotics produce the correct 'teams' of enzymes to fully break down each food 'polymer', or macromolecule, into its basic building blocks.
 Due to this ability to fully degrade the individual components of our food, it is thought that probiotic bacteria could potentially be helpful with enzyme deficiency conditions, such as lactose intolerance.
-Certainly, many of the Lactobacilli strains within our range enhance the activity of lactase (the enzyme that breaks down lactose in dairy products).
-To read more about lactose intolerance, you may like to read our earlier FAQ: Can I take probiotics if I am lactose intolerant?.
+Certainly, many of the Lactobacilli strains enhance the activity of lactase (the enzyme that breaks down lactose in dairy products)2.

 Whilst digestive enzyme supplementation may not be advisable on an ongoing basis, please reassure your patients and customers that probiotics are very safe to use in the long term.
 The adult body does not produce its own probiotics, so there is no risk of addiction or dependency when supplementing them.
 For this reason, probiotics, or perhaps certain herbal or Ayurvedic preparations that stimulate digestion, may be the better approach long term.

-For more in-depth information about probiotics, see What are Probiotics?
+For more in-depth information about probiotics, head over to the Probiotics Learning Lab: What are Probiotics?